Artist

 • Publishing and writer lanes are shown separately where available: publisher $110K-$360K/year; writer $130K-$420K/year.

-• This page is supported by 2 tracked top songs: Born Slippy (Nuxx), Dark & Long (Dark Train).
+• 2 top songs anchor this estimate: Born Slippy (Nuxx), Dark & Long (Dark Train).

 • Ownership fields include master context, publishing context, catalog-sale status.